-Information for Healthcare Providers
+EA Information for Healthcare Providers

-- To that end we provide a warm and caring atmosphere where individuals can feel free to share their concerns, to hear of what has worked for others, and to begin to alleviate feelings of fear, loneliness, and isolation.
+- To that end, EA meetings provide a warm and caring atmosphere where individuals can feel free to share their concerns, hear of what has worked for others, and begin to alleviate feelings of fear, loneliness, and isolation.

-- Additional Emotions Anonymous literature that can be distributed freely can be found here.
-Material for sale may be ordered online here.
+- Additional Emotions Anonymous literature that may be distributed freely can be found here.

-This pamphlet explains more about Emotions Anonymous Meetings.
+This pamphlet explains more about how Emotions Anonymous meetings work.
 Why is EA a Step meeting?
 What if you haven't worked the Step that the group is on that week?
 Why don't we discuss our problems?
 Why does EA discourage cross-talk and feedback during the meeting?
 What if someone strays from the subject of the meeting?
 Who manages the meeting?
 Why don't we discuss religion?
 All of these questions are answered in this pamphlet.

 A quick and easy guide to the basics of the EA program.